David Begbie Sculptor Studio - photo credit www.guzelphotography.co.uk

 A new Artform

 The introduction of strategic lighting as an integral part of a particular composition has the most remarkable result where the combination of two and three dimensions, with the use of projected shadows, produces an optical fusion of image and object.
-It is from this phenomenon that Begbie developed his flat steel, bronze and brass sculptures which are available in fine art limited editions.
+It is from this phenomenon that Begbie developed his flat steel, bronze and brass sculptures which can be fabricated on demand - a fine art limited edition of 9 plus artist proofs.
 Begbie envisaged these works as existing and occupying a space between the three dimensional sculpture and the shadow itself, and in the process has created another new art form in two dimensions.

 The limited edition sculptures (flat artwork) are a mixture of sculpture and photography: To produce one of the sculptures in flat steel panel, David must first have made a unique sculpture.
 Its photograph is then etched out of metal panel.